 The Education in Zion Gallery at BYU offers a unique experience where you can be uplifted, educated, and enlightened at no cost.
-The exhibition examines the importance of educating the whole soul through the stories of men and women who sacrificed much to create and pass on the educational heritage that has shaped the LDS Church and BYU.
+The exhibition examines the importance of educating the whole soul through the stories of men and women who sacrificed much to create and pass on the educational heritage that has shaped The Church of Jesus Christ of Latter-day Saints and BYU.

 When first walking into the room on the third floor of the Joseph Fielding Smith Building, the visitor is greeted by a beautiful flood of light from the east-facing wall windows.
 The information desk is easily accessible on the right, where a time can be set for a free tour.
 Otherwise, daily tours are led at 1:00 p.m. for which no prior scheduling is needed.
 If you continue on the right side of the museum, you will find yourself in “The Glorious Dream of Zion” exhibit, where you can learn about the Church’s history from 1830–1882, including the restoration of the Priesthood keys.
 Traveling further into the exhibit, you will learn about the founding and development of the Church’s academies, seminaries, and institutes from 1875–1950.